Winter in Ilulissat

 Ilulissat in Winter

 Ilulissat is above the Arctic Circle, which means it experiences polar nights during the Winter.
 This means the sun doesn’t rise above the horizon at all!
-Here in Ilulissat, this lasts for almost for two months, but the further North you go in Greenland it lasts for even a longer period.
+Here in Ilulissat, this lasts almost for two months, but the further north you go in Greenland it lasts for even a longer period.

 In contrast, the Sun doesn’t set at all for two months during the Summertime!
 This is called the Midnight Sun.

 In December the sun is just below the horizon, which means that it is relatively bright for about 3-4 hours before total darkness closes in again.
 As you can see from the pictures, it is definitely bright enough to be able to see properly and also go out on excursions.